auxoncorp/modality-ros2/README.md

   messages are queued in memory.
 Defaults to 20 seconds.

 * `MODALITY_ROS_IGNORED_TOPICS`: A comma-separated list of ROS topics which should be completely ignored when relaying data to Modality.
 Be sure to include the '/' at the beginning of the topic.
 Defaults to "/parameter_events".
 If you want to explicitly include ALL topics (with no default ignores), set this to the empty string `""`.

 * `MODALITY_ROS_MAX_ARRAY_LEN`: When transcribing ROS messages into Modality format, what is the largest array that should be allowed?
   Any array longer than this will be ignored.
 This is meant to allow things like vectors and coordinates to be passed into Modality, while excluding things like camera frames and LIDAR point clouds.
 Defaults to 12.

+* `MODALITY_ROS_BUFFER_SIZE`: How many messages to buffer internally, before sending to the Modality backend.
+If this is too small, some message may be dropped (an error message will be printed).
+Defaults to 1024.

+* `MODALITY_RUN_ID`: The run id to value to use in timeline metadata (`timeline.run_id`).
+This is used as the basis for the segmentation method used in the default Modality workspace.
+Defaults to a randomly generated uuid.

 * `MODALITY_AUTH_TOKEN`: The content of the auth token to use when connecting to Modality.
 If this is not set, the auth token used by the Modality CLI is read from `~/.config/modality_cli/.user_auth_token`.

 * `MODALITY_HOST`: The hostname where the modality server is running.

-This uses the same connection and configuration infrastructure as reflector plugins; see the [`modality-reflector` Configuration File documentation](https://docs.auxon.io/modality/ingest/modality-reflector-configuration-file.html) for more information.
+This library uses the same connection and configuration infrastructure as reflector plugins; see the [`modality-reflector` Configuration File documentation](https://docs.auxon.io/modality/ingest/modality-reflector-configuration-file.html) for more information.